AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/effects/key-frame-shapes.md

     current frame number.

--   If the shape is not visible because fixtures are not lit up, the locate dimmer **"sun"** button at the bottom will light up fixtures used in the shape.
+-   If the shape is not visible because fixtures are not lit up, the locate dimmer <strong>"sun"</strong> button at the bottom will light up fixtures used in the shape.

 Changing Shape Parameters in the Effect Editor